 Berkshire, Berlin, Concord, Delaware, Harlem, Liberty, Marlboro, Orange, Oxford, Radnor, Thompson, Troy, Village of Ostrander

 For other townships, please contact them directly.
-The Township has a right to also review and/or inspect the ditch modifications for new subdivisions however; the County Engineer will issue final approval.
+The Township has a right to also review and/or inspect the ditch modifications for new subdivisions, however the County Engineer will issue final approval.

 You may apply for any of the permits above at the following email address: dceopermits@co.delaware.oh.us.
 Please submit the permit application with accompanying forms and proof of payment for approval.